tinko26/ao/docs/api/src/ao_sys/ao_stream4obj.h.md

 };
 ```

-This type represents the popping of an object from a stream.
-It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The node for the stream's list of poppings. |
 | `ptr` | Points to a location to store the popped object. |